jfr3000/drip/CONTRIBUTING.md

 ### Thank you

 ![](https://media.giphy.com/media/kPA88elN9kYco/giphy.gif)

 Thank you for contributing to open source, thank you for contributing to drip!
-Much love from Bloody Health
+Much love from Bloody Health :heart\_exclamation: